andizimmerer/andizimmerer.github.io/content/about/_index.md

 {{< figure src="/about/sketch-small.png#floatleft" alt="Sketch of me" width="256px" height="407.9px" class="transparent" >}}

 Hi adventurer!
-I'm delighted you made it to one of these frightening and unmapped realms of the internet - so called "about" pages.
+I'm delighted you made it to one of these frightening and unmapped realms of the internet - a collection of articles on the topic of computerology.

 What brings you here, my dear little fella, in a such a dark and stormy night?
 Come - sit down next to the fireplace.
 Can I pour you a drink?